 Butterflies, Pacific Northwest

-The cabbage white butterfly can be seen all the BC coast, flirting around your yard early in the spring, it brings life to the land.
+The cabbage white butterfly can be seen all the Pacific Northwest, flirting around your yard early in the spring, it brings life to the land.

 It was introduced in North America in 1860s from Europe, and has become a favorite butterfly among children.
 You must have seen how they chase them all day long, laughing away.
 You must remember doing this yourself when you were a child.